2 min read

 • Am I protected: If my chosen provider goes out of business, am I covered by the FSCS government compensation scheme?

 • Should I get financial advice: Do I feel confident enough to continue investing or should I seek advice?
-Is my situation particularly complex, has multiple goals or am I looking to invest a significant sum?
+Is my situation particularly complex, do I have multiple goals or am I looking to invest a significant sum?

 Photo by Towfiqu barbhuiya on Unsplash